Blog/Archive

 .

 Below the surface lies a world unknown that is seldom thought of as important.
 The soil beneath our feet is teeming with life, worms, insects and endless entanglement of hyphae that forms long strips of mycelium that stretch for miles.
 What we once thought of as just dirt, becomes revitalized as we engage with the complex and intriguing life of fungi.
 Without fungi, life as we know it would not exist.
-As Merlin Sheldrake beautifully puts it, mycelial fungi is "living, growing, opportunistic investigation-in bodily form".
-Fungi has has embedded itself in every living thing on earth, from the microbiomes in our guts, the lichen on rocks eating away at the stone to covert into soil and seeping itself into the roots of plants granting them the ability to retrieve nutrients in the soil.
+As Merlin Sheldrake beautifully puts it, mycelial fungi is "living, growing, opportunistic investigation in bodily-form".
+Fungi has has embedded itself in every living thing on earth, from the microbiomes in our guts, the lichens on rocks eating away at the stone to covert into soil, to seeping itself into the roots of plants granting them the ability to retrieve nutrients in the soil.
 While animals and humans alike consume their foods from the outside in, fungi has found a way to embed itself into whatever it's consuming, releasing enzymes, in turn releasing nutrients back into the soil.
 Fungi has found a way to grab our attention by their intriguing fruiting bodies that come in all forms.
-Whether they're truffle mushrooms that allure us with their potent scents, or the deadly fly agaric mushrooms that tempt us with their fairy tale like appearances, or magic mushrooms that make us hallucinate vividly, deepening our spiritual selves, fungi is sure to leave long lasting imprint on human life; leaving us to question, are we eating them or are they eating us?
+Whether they're truffle mushrooms that allure us with their potent scents, or the deadly fly agaric mushrooms that tempt us with their fairy tale like appearances, or magic mushrooms that make us hallucinate vividly, deepening our spiritual selves; fungi is sure to leave long lasting imprint on human life; leaving us to question, are we eating them or are they eating us?

 .